Snowshoeing in Wisconsin

 Afterglow Resort near Phelps.
 This friendly, family-run lake resort in the snow belt near the Michigan border has 7 miles of marked snowshoeing trails as well as superbly groomed ski trails.

 It rents snowshoes, and the trails are open to the public as well as guests.

 For more, see Snow asylum.

 North Lakeland Discovery Center in Manitowish Waters.
 This center between Hurley and Minocqua has 20 kilometers of skiing and snowshoeing trails, on which it allows pets.
-Naturalists lead snowshoe hikes, and snowshoes rent for $7.
+Naturalists lead snowshoe hikes.